battle-tactics-strategies

 Kamikaze Tactics – Asymmetric Response

-While often seen as a desperate final measure, Kamikaze operations revealed a willingness to sacrifice forces for disproportionate effect.
-In the Battle of Okinawa, Kamikazes sank 36 ships and damaged 368.
-This is the essence of asymmetric warfare.
-Modern suicide drones, loitering munitions, and missile saturation reflect that same logic—a relatively cheap asset can destroy a high‑value target if employed en masse and with determination.
-The PLA’s training for “swarm attacks” against naval task forces is directly influenced by the Japanese model: overwhelm the defenses by numbers and commitment.
-Western military ethicists debate the morality, but tactically, the lesson is stark: a nation that accepts high losses can impose huge costs on a technically superior opponent.
+Modern suicide drones, loitering munitions, and missile saturation reflect the same logic.
+A single inexpensive drone can disable a multi-million dollar warship if employed effectively and in mass.
+The People’s Liberation Army’s training for “swarm attacks” against naval task forces draws directly from the Japanese model: overwhelm defenses through numbers and commitment.
+Western military ethicists debate the morality, but tactically, the lesson is unambiguous: a nation that accepts high losses can impose enormous costs on a technically superior opponent.

 How Major Powers Apply These Lessons Today